by Mrs Sutton, Created - September 2022

 B is for Breakfast.

 Having something to eat improves a child's ability to focus and learn.
-If you've nothing in or don't have time, grab a bagel in the yard or book your child into the breakfast club.
+If you've nothing in or don't have time, grab a bagel or cereal in the yard or book your child into the breakfast club.

 C is for Certificate & Codes.